Forrest Frank: Nostalgia Pack, California Cowboy, New Hymns, and A Merry Lofi Christmas (2021–2023)

 Forrest Frank was named Billboard's No. 1 new Christian artist of 2023.
 He released his third album, Nostalgia Pack, on May 26, 2023, which is a collection of old songs, ideas, and demos from "a different time".
 It was followed by California Cowboy, released a month later on June 16, 2023.
 He had worked on the album since 2021.
 He said of the album, "[From] start to finish, [California Cowboy] tells a complete tale."
 New Hymns was released on October 30, 2023, and included twelve songs which blend together pop music with traditional hymns.
 A Merry Lofi Christmas, a holiday themed album, was released on November 10, 2023.
-It includes classic Christmas songs reimagined as lo-fi and hiphop.
+It includes classic Christmas songs reimagined as lo-fi and hip-hop.

 His song "No Longer Bound" was No. 44 on Billboards Hot Christian Songs year-end chart of 2023.
 Billboard considered him to be the 50th best charting Christian Artist of 2023.

 Child of God (2024)

 On April 12, 2024, Forrest Frank released the God Is Good EP, in association with Caleb Gordon.
 It was succeeded on April 26, 2024, by the All the Time EP, released with nobigdyl.
 On June 11, 2024, he announced his first solo tour, called the Child of God Tour.
 The tour visited 17 US cities, with openers Josiah Queen, Antoine Bradford, and nobigdyl.
 On July 26, 2024, he released his album Child of God.
 The album debuted at No. 1 on the Billboard Top Christian Albums and remained there for several months, making it the highest Christian album debut of the year.
 On October 25, 2024, he announced plans for a deluxe version of Child of God including seven bonus tracks.
 The album came out on November 1.
 On November 15, he released a Christmas-themed single, "The Present".

+His first headlining Child of God Tour in 2024, attracted 48,246 persons across 17 reported shows.

 On December 2, 2024, Frank announced that the Child of God Part II tour for 2025.
-On the tour, he will be supported by Elevation Rhythm.
+On the tour, he was supported by Elevation Rhythm.
+The tour attracted 214,626 attendees across 26 performances and generated more than $11 million in revenue.